 Frequently Asked Questions

-See our FAQ below, but you should really click around the whole website to learn as much as possible.
+See our FAQ on CNG conversion kits for cars and trucks below, but you should really click around the whole website to learn as much as possible.
 Also check out our Video Learning Center

 There's a reason this is #1 on our FAQ... we get this all the time.
 Many dealers and shops like to tell/intimidate people that non-EPA kits or even CNG kits in general will void your warranty.
 This is a bold and broad statement, since performing warranty work on a blown headlight has absolutely nothing to do with the aftermarket installation of a bi-fuel CNG system.